xmidt-org/ears/docs/RoutingTableSynchronization.md

 ![architecture](img/sync/table5.png)

-## Case Scenarios: Adding Routes, Updating Routes, Deleting Routes
+## Use Cases: Adding Routes, Updating Routes, Deleting Routes

 By carefully utilizing the Hash-to-LRW and the ID-to-LRW hash maps we can support user defined route IDs with idempotency and resource sharing!